Hiatus Kaiyote: 2014–2016: Choose Your Weapon

 In 2014, the band began working on their second album, Choose Your Weapon, which was released on 1 May 2015.
-The review aggregator Metacritic gave the album a normalized rating of 87 out of 100, based on 6 reviews, indicating "universal acclaim".
+The review aggregator Metacritic gave the album a normalised rating of 87 out of 100, based on 6 reviews, indicating "universal acclaim".
 On 9 May 2015, Choose Your Weapon debuted at number 22 on the Australian albums chart.
 Nai Palm described the album as an "extension" of their debut, and stated that she and the band had no intention to make a one-genre body of work.
 Many of the songs on the album started with Saalfield's original ideas and were later fleshed out by the band collectively.
 During the recording the band wanted to pay tribute to the mixtape format, so they incorporated interludes.

 Choose Your Weapon became the band's first release to chart in the US, reaching #127 on the Billboard 200, and #11 on the Billboard Top R&B/Hip-Hop Albums chart.
 The song "Breathing Underwater" from the album was nominated for a Best R&B Performance at the 58th Grammy Awards.

 Starting in 2016, prominent rap and R&B artists began sampling Hiatus Kaiyote songs, starting with Anderson .Paak's sample of "Molasses" in "Without You" on his album Malibu.
 The following year, Kendrick Lamar sampled "Atari" in "Duckworth" from his album Damn, and Drake sampled "Building a Ladder" on the song "Free Smoke" from his playlist More Life.
 In 2018, Beyonce and Jay-Z sampled "The World It Softly Lulls" in "713" from their album Everything Is Love.

-2017–present: Side projects and Mood Valiant
+2017–2019: Side projects and Mood Valiant

 In 2017, Nai Palm released her debut solo album Needle Paw.
 In June 2018, Palm was featured on Scorpion by Drake, who has spoken highly of both her and the band.
 She sang a cover of "More Than a Woman" by Aaliyah, which appears at the end of Drake's song "Is There More?".
 On 18 October 2018, Palm revealed that she had been diagnosed with breast cancer.
 While recuperating in the hospital following a mastectomy, Palm and Bender performed a cover of Curtis Mayfield's "The Makings of You" which was released online.
 Palm announced in 2019 that she was cancer-free.

 During Palm's recovery period, the other members of Hiatus Kaiyote formed several side projects.
 Perrin Moss, under the name Clever Austin, released the solo album Pareidolia in 2019.
 Simon Mavin formed a band called The Putbacks, and produced the album Control by Natalie Slade in 2020.
 Paul Bender formed an act called The Sweet Enoughs and released the album Marshmallow in 2020.
 Bender has also produced albums for Jaala, Vulture St. Tape Gang, and Laneous.
 Bender, Mavin, and Moss also released an all-instrumental album called Improvised Music 2015–17 in 2020, under the name Swooping (formerly Swooping Duck).